 2014 began a time of critical review for all programs, ensuring that ECCCM is serving the current needs within the community with efficiency and efficacy.
 To achieve a systemic approach to student hunger, ECCCM's Hunger Prevention Program was expanded to serve the families of Newton-Conover City School system students that are experiencing food insecurity issues.
 A twelve-month program that coincides with the school year, adequate commodities are provided to the family.
 In the fall of 2015, the now Student Hunger Prevention Program was expanded to include all Newton-Conover City Schools and all Catawba County Schools, grades K-12 with a 12-month program.

-With further development of hunger programs, consideration was made for those who are homeless, providing appropriate commodities for the transient on weekly basis.
+With further development of hunger programs, consideration was made for those who are homeless, providing appropriate commodities for the transient on a weekly basis.

 2015 saw a realignment of staff positions as Kristal Manning was named as Assistant Director, working with the Executive Director in the day-to-day operations.
 All interviewers were trained and transitioned to Case Managers, assigned to clients and fully managing their case history.
 With continued growth and activity in the food pantry and thrift store, the Director of Food Pantry Operations oversees these operations, which includes warehouse management and volunteer coordination.

 History of ECCCM’s Logo